 Covering 130 Countries and Regions: An Electrical Specialist Group with a Full Command of Diverse Standards

-It is particularly worth noting that Mikasa is one of only about 15 companies in Japan that have been certified as a manufacturer of industrial control panels under the UL 508A standard.
-At present, larger firms and other companies that make mass-produced items account for the majority of certified plants in Japan.
+It is particularly worth noting that Mikasa is one of only 15 companies in Japan that have been certified as a manufacturer of industrial control panels under the UL 508A standard.
+Larger firms and other companies that make mass-produced items account for the majority of certified plants in Japan.

-However, major companies in North America often give this standard as a condition of purchasing and, depending on the state, it has compelling force when certification is an essential requirement.
-Consequentially, Mikasa has a great advantage over other, non-certified plants.
+Many big enterprisers in North America requires these certification when purchasing foreign products, and depending on the state, it has compelling force when certification is an essential requirement.
+Consequentially, Mikasa has a great advantage over other non-certified companies.

-Shigeki Ishida, the company’s president, says: “We handle a wide variety of control panels, ranging from one offs to mass produced items.
+Shigeki Ishida, President of Mikasa, says: “We handle a wide variety of control panels, ranging from one offs to mass produced items.
 We mainly produce control panels for machinery and equipment manufacturers in Japan.
-These companies are expected to accelerate their overseas expansion, and we in the control panel industry need to be able to design and produce products that are compliant with overseas standards.
-However, even though I say “overseas” as if it were one thing, customer locations are wide-ranging, including the West and ASEAN, and so the electrical standards have to conform to each destination.
+These companies are expected to accelerate their overseas expansion, and we in the control panel industry need to be able to design and produce products that are compliant with overseas standards.”

-Moreover, cooperation with our business partners in each region has boosted our ability to offer programming of foreign-made programmable logic controllers (PLCs).
-Plus, we have made arrangements for our business partners to provide maintenance and other after-sales services after products have been shipped overseas, in order to ensure that our customers can receive the same full-scale services as in Japan.
+Cooperation with our business partners in each region has allowed Mikasa to offer foreign-made programmable logic controllers (PLCs).
+Business partners could also provide maintenance and after-sales services after products are exported overseas, in order to ensure that our customers can receive the same full-scale services as in Japan.

 A Small Giant with 200,000 Potential Customers